 Messages to Spirit: Despacho Ceremony

 Despacho is an ancient ceremony practiced in South America, Bolivia, Peru, and Ecuador that is honoring to the Power of Gratitude, Giving and Receiving, and the universal life force of Kaway Pacha.
-It can also be used for births, deaths, to heal physical and emotional ailments, to restore balance and harmony, or for a specific request of the spirit world.
+It can be used for births, deaths, to heal physical and emotional ailments, to restore balance and harmony, or for a specific request of the spirit world.
+For Information on Booking a Guided Ceremony In Person or Zoom @ 312-437-4325.

 The word despacho means sending a message or care package in Spanish and is an act of love that reminds us of the interconnectedness between all beings, elements, spirits, and sacred places.
 The ceremony is an opportunity to energetically return to our essential unity with Source, or All That Exists.